Start Here

 How to navigate this site

-• Home - the main stream of writing, newest first
+• Home - the main list of essays with the newest at the top

 • Start Here - introduction for new readers